microweber-dev/cpanel-plugin/README.md

 Now if you make new domain with a plan that has the "microweber" feature, you will see a website created automatically.

+Also make sure you have the required php exatensions enabled.

+You need mb_string and iconv enabled.
+You can import the EasyApache4 Profile from this link [easyapache_profile.json](assets/easyapache_profile.json "")